omarreis/LangTool/README.md

 ## LangTool  features :
 * Load/Save *.LNG files
 * Add/delete languages
 * Edit all languages in the same grid.
-One language per column ( LangTool uses a standard TStringGrid that allows editing cells in place )
+One language per column.
+LangTool uses a standard TStringGrid that allows editing cells in place.
+* An empty cell means 'leave this text untranslated'.
 * Copy original list of texts to clipboard   (ex: to use with Google Translate )
-* Paste list of strings from clipboard (to input translation results).
+* Paste list of strings from clipboard, to input translation results.
   Before pasting a list of strings from clipboard remember to **place the cursor in the desired cell** Place cursor on the top of the column to paste a whole new language ( list of strings )
 * Drag columns ( change language order, not that this matters.. )

 Note that automatic translation services a lot of times translate words out of context.
-Have a translator or at least a native speaker, review app translations.
+Have a human translator (or at least a native speaker) review app translations.

 ## LangTool IDE installation
 LangTool installs on the IDE as a design time package.